kaitlynbjerke/CPE487/FinalProject.md

 </p>

 That wrapped up the essential mechanics of the game.
 However, we still needed to clean many bugs and add any last minute enhancements to the game.
 So, we fixed up shooter bugs and delayed attacks.
-Additionally, we added our own sprites that gave the game a nice visual experience.
+Additionally, we added our own sprites that gave the game a nice visual experience using bit maps.
 These sprites included a zombie with its arms stretched out, a walnut-shaped plant, and a pea-headed plant.
 These characters mimic the Plants vs. Zombies characters our objects were inspired by.
 We also included win/lose screens after the game ended.
 On top of this, we utilized light H17 on the Nexys board in order to give players a second visual cue that they won in case they were looking at the board instead of the monitor (light on --> game win).
 Finally, we added a simple screen at the start that says "PZ" (Plants vs. Zombies).
 At this start screen, users should press btnc to actually start the game.
 We intended to also implement a "reset" functionality so users could restart the game without actually restarting the code, but we did not complete that step.

 ---

 ## Conclusion

+**Responsibilities**
 Ultimately, we had a lot of fun creating this project!
 We were able to truly evolve our understanding VHDL and go through the semesterly process of constantly wanting to pull our hair out.
 Certain jobs overlapped, but overall:
 * Kaitlyn was responsible for sprites, much of the detailed game mechanics (collisions, health, movement, game modes, title / end screens, peashooter / bullet synthesis), the top file, and testing + debugging.
+She had the board, so she was responsible for much of the code finalization.
 * Gianina was responsible for the background grid logic, the initial plant and bullet entities, and testing different iterations of the code until it successfully compiled.
 She also explored using arrays for entity management, but it was later opted to have multiple instances of the game entities in the final version to ensure better hardware stability.
-* Jacqueline was responsible for outlining game mechanics, the zombie entity, the random number generator (although not included in the final code), and the GitHub entry.
+* Jacqueline was responsible for outlining game mechanics, the zombie entity, the random number generator (although not included in the final code), and much of the GitHub entry.

 **Timeline**
 - November 11th - 14th: Brainstorming project ideas including the required functions and theoretical executions.